corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-state.md

 * `farm` - The origin of the apples.
 Use type `Party`.
 * `owner` - The person exchanging the basket of apples for the voucher (Farmer Bob).
 Use type `Party`.
 * `weight` - The weight of the basket of apples.
 Use type `int`.

+Keep in mind that the `BasketOfApples` state is involved in two transactions.
+In the first transaction, Farmer Bob self-issues the `BasketOfApples`.
+The `Farm` party will then fill both the `owner` and `farm` fields of the transaction, so the constructor could be compacted and carry less parameters: `public BasketOfApple(String description, Party farm, int weight) {}`

+However, when you have multiple constructors in one state class (in Java only), you must annotate which constructor is the base for serialization.
+This constructor will most likely carry all relevant information for the state.
+In the constructor we just mentioned (`public BasketOfApple(String description, Party farm, int weight) {}`), there is no `owner` field.
+So you will need to create another constructor that has all fields and annotate this constructor with `@ConstructorForDeserialization`.

 ### Check your work